Bob Maher Jr.

 Robert Maher Jr. (born July 10, 1978 in Wisconsin), is a professional Magic: The Gathering player.
 He picked up the Magic game after sustaining a football injury in high school, and has gone on to become one of the most celebrated players in the game's history, earning the nickname "The Great One".
 Bob currently owns the Toy and Game distribution company ACD Distribution which is located in Middleton, Wisconsin.

 Magic: The Gathering

 Maher played in the junior division of the very first Pro Tour in 1996.
 His first senior Pro Tour would be in Los Angeles in 1997.
 The 1999–2000 Pro Tour season would be Maher's most successful season.
 He would win Pro Tour Chicago and Grand Prix Seattle, make the Top 8 of Grand Prix Nagoya and take second place at the 2000 World Championship.
 Maher's success throughout the season earned him the Pro Player of the Year title.

 In 2002, Maher was suspended from the DCI for 6 months for committing tournament fraud.
 He participated in false tournaments with Jason Moungey and Chad Butterfield and used the rating points gained to qualify for the World Championships.
+Maher received a reduced suspension for admitting his involvement after learning of the fraudulent nature of the tournaments.